-Section II - Notes to the Financial Statements
+Section V - Notes to the Financial Statements

-Pursuant to Paragraphs No. 91 through 98 of GASB No. 75, the following information should be included in the Notes to the Financial Statements.
+Pursuant to Paragraphs No. 34 and 35 of GASB No. 74, the following information should be included in the Notes to the Financial Statements.
+ERS has indicated that staff at ERS will prepare Items (A.) through (E.) below.
+However, we have provided a draft of item (A.) that ERS may use.

-A. OPEB Plan Description
+A. Plan Description